pearcej/cppds/_sources/BasicDS/ImplementinganUnorderedListLinkedLists.rst

-Searching for a value in a linked list implementation of an unordered list also uses the traversal technique.
+Searching for a value in a linked list implementation of an unordered linked list also uses the traversal technique.
 As we visit each node in the linked list we will ask whether the data stored there matches the item we are looking for.
-In this case, however, we may not have to traverse all the way to the end of the list.
-In fact, if we do get to the end of the list, that means that the item we are looking for must not be present.
+In this case, however, we may not have to traverse all the way to the end of the linked list.
+In fact, if we do get to the end of the linked list, that means that the item we are looking for must not be present.
 Also, if we do find the item, there is no need to continue.

 :ref:`Listing 6 <lst_search>` shows the implementation for the ``search`` method.
-As in the ``size`` method, the traversal is initialized to start at the head of the list (line 2).
+As in the ``size`` method, the traversal is initialized to start at the head of the linked list (line 2).
 We also use a boolean variable called ``found`` to remember whether we have located the item we are searching for.
 Since we have not found the item at the start of the traversal, ``found`` can be set to ``False`` (line 3).
 The iteration in line 4